RafaySystems/roadmap/README.md

 Enhancements that shipped recently.
 Additional details for these are available in the [Release Notes](https://docs.rafay.co/releasenotes/overview/) section of our documentation.

 ## Coming Soon
-Enhancements that are in active development and testing.
+Enhancements that are development complete and are being tested by QA.
 These are expected to ship in the next 30-60 days.

 ## In Development
-These are capabilities we are in active development.
-These are expected to ship in the next 90-120 days.
+These are capabilities that are in active development by our engineering team.

+## Researching
+These are capabilities we are actively investigating and researching.

 ---